rapid7/metasploit-framework/documentation/modules/auxiliary/gather/gitlab_tags_rss_feed_email_disclosure.md

 before 16.6.6, 16.7 prior to 16.7.4, and 16.8 prior to 16.8.1
 by sending a GET request to the project URI and appending "-/tags"

-## Verification Steps

 ### Docker installation instructions can be found here:

 https://docs.gitlab.com/ee/install/docker.html

 Once installed, create a project.
-Once the projecte is created, add a new tag by expanding the Code menu item on the left, then selecting Tags.
+Once the project is created, add a new tag by expanding the Code menu item on the left, then selecting Tags.
 Then click on the New Tag button in the top right corner.

+## Verification Steps

 1. Install the application
 1. Start msfconsole